 - Plus extras including clothes hangers, dustpan and brush and a first aid kit

 - Camping chairs and table

 - Car seats (required by New Zealand law for children aged 0-7)

 Your travel wardrobe will depend on the time of year you’re travelling.
 New Zealand has a temperate climate but it can be changeable and will change quickly.
 Check our blog on travelling by motorhome during the different seasons for helpful tips on what to expect and what to pack.

 - Pack clothes that can be layered, as well as a rain jacket and a warm jacket for cool evenings or colder conditions.

 - Bring a swimsuit, even if you’re travelling in winter, as there are thermal pools around the country, as well as fantastic beaches and lakes.
 (Tip: in New Zealand, a swimsuit is known as “togs”).

-- If you’re planning on bushwalks, then bring sturdy closed-toe shoes, a warm jacket and hat – especially over colder months.
+- If you’re planning to do bushwalks, bring sturdy closed-toe shoes, a warm jacket and hat, especially over colder months.
 A day pack for snacks and water is also essential.

 - The dress code in New Zealand is generally informal.
 Most restaurants accept smart/casual dress.

 - Choose a soft bag for your belongings if you can, as rigid suitcases are harder to store in campervans.